 Chapel content will remain largely unchanged, with the exception that most of our speakers will be local, or coming from a relatively short distance to reduce travel requirements.

 We are planning on continuing a handful of our conversational formats that were started at the end of last semester.

 We will have our spring Day of Prayer in conjunction with celebrating MLK Day together on February 23rd.
 All activities will take place on campus.

 Will chapel still be super rad?

 Yes, chapel will rock your world and make you question how you survived summer without it.
-Make no mistake, it will be weird having such a small number of people in chapel, having to wear masks, and having to sit so far apart, but we will take the time to reflect, learn, long, and give thanks to God for His blessings in our community.
+Make no mistake, it will be weird having to wear masks and sit so far apart, but we will take the time to reflect, learn, long, and give thanks to God for His blessings in our community.